2009 Dublin South by-election

-A by-election was held in the Dáil Éireann Dublin South constituency in Ireland on Friday, 5 June 2009, following the death of the Fianna Fáil Teachta Dála (TD) Séamus Brennan on 9 July 2008.
-As Brennan was a Fianna Fáil TD, that party had the responsibility of deciding when the by-election should take place.
-It was held on the same day as the 2009 European and local elections.
-There was no legal requirement on when to hold a by-election in Ireland in 2009 but it was generally held within six months.
-A by-election in the Dublin Central constituency was held on the same date.
+A Dáil by-election was held in the constituency of Dublin South in Ireland on Friday, 5 June 2009, to fill a vacancy in the 30th Dáil.
+It followed the death of Fianna Fáil Teachta Dála (TD) Séamus Brennan on 9 July 2008.
+It was held on the same day as the 2009 European and local elections and by-election in Dublin Central.